 VOCs and other chemicals

-Here's a good example; ammonia and acetone which are hazardous to human health, are not classified as VOCs.
+Acetone and ammonia which are hazardous to human health, are not classified by the EPA as VOCs.
 Why?
 Because they don't cause smog.
 Hmmm.
-They may smell terrible and not be good to breathe, but the EPA says, if it's not a VOC it does not need to be labeled as such.
-Acetone and ammonia sometimes have pictures of a skull and crossbones on their label indicating they could be deadly.
-Yet, they are not VOCs.
+They may smell terrible and not be good to breathe, but the EPA says, if it does not cause smog, we are not concerned about it.
+There are hundreds of similar chemicals used in building materials which have been de-classified as VOCs so they fly under the radar of the EPA.

 VOCs have been linked to numerous physical disorders such as eye, nose and throat irritation, headaches, loss of coordination and nausea, and damage to liver, kidney and central nervous system.
 VOCs can out-gas and contaminate both indoor and outdoor air for five years or more after the product has been applied.
 And VOC levels are typically 2-5 times higher indoors as they are outdoors.
 You read that right.
 Clearly, reducing and avoiding VOCs is a smart thing.

-Fungicides and biocides are toxic chemicals used to prevent mildew growth and to extend the shelf life of a product, but they are not classified as VOCs.
+Fungicides and biocides are chemicals used to prevent mildew growth and to extend the shelf life of a product, but they are not classified as VOCs.
 They may be good for the paint, but they're not necessarily good for your health.
+The EPA classifies fungicides and biocides as "pesticides".
 Small concentrations of poisons may not produce an odor or cause any immediate irritation, but they can leach out under the right conditions or interact with other chemicals.
 Over time, the accumulation of these toxins can eventually end up in our water system and be difficult to eliminate.

-One popular no VOC paint contains crystalline silica (not a VOC) which has been shown to produce cancer in rats and perhaps in humans, yet the paint was awarded the "Green" label.
-In addition, some paint companies in their quest to reduce VOCs have added chemicals to mask the offensive paint smell!
+One popular no VOC paint contains crystalline silica (not classified as a VOC).
+Crystalline silica is an occupational hazard that has been shown to produce cancer in rats and perhaps in humans, yet the paint was awarded a "Green" label.
+In addition, some paint companies in their quest to reduce VOCs have added masking agents to cover up the offensive paint smell!
 Beware: just because a company claims its paint has fewer VOCs or doesn't smell does not mean its paint is non-toxic.

 What happens during manufacturing and demolition?